 If Predictable Benefit Is Not Important To You…

-North American Company for Life & Health also offers a great term life product with chronic and critical illness benefit rider, also built in to their policy at no additional cost.
+North American Company for Life & Health and American National Life (ANICO) also offer great term life products with chronic and critical illness benefit rider, also built in to their policy at no additional cost.

-North American has great rates, often at lower cost than Columbus Life and the other companies that offer these living benefits.
+North American and ANICO have great rates, often at lower cost than Columbus Life and the other companies that offer these living benefits.

-North American does use the “discounted method” mentioned above when determining the amount to be paid out for a chronic and critical illness claim.
+North American and ANICO do use the “discounted method” mentioned above when determining the amount to be paid out for a chronic and critical illness claim.

-If you convert, you’ll also have the chronic and critical illness benefits on the converted policy.
+If you convert to longer coverage, you’ll also have the chronic and critical illness benefits on the converted policy.

 What Does Term Life with Living Benefits Cost?

-Below is a comparison of lowest term rates available compared to North American’s and Columbus Life’s lowest/best term rates with living benefits.
+Below is a comparison of American National, North American and Columbus Life’s lowest/best term rates with living benefits.

 These are only examples and are all “preferred plus” $250,000- 20 year term monthly rates rounded to nearest $:

-So as you can see from above, the cost difference between the absolute lowest rates available and the lowest rates with living benefits can be very minimal.
+So as you can see from above, the cost to buy a term policy with living benefits is relatively inexpensive.

 The cost difference will vary depending on your age, overall health and other underwriting criteria (i.e. family history, driving record, hazardous avocations, etc.).